 Is the lateral flow device approved by the MHRA?

-We only choose the highest quality lateral flow screening devices that exhibit a diagnostic sensitivity for COVID-19 specific antigens of over 95%, with a diagnostic specificity of over 99%.
+We only choose the highest quality non-invasive lateral flow screening devices that exhibit a diagnostic sensitivity for COVID-19 specific antigens of over 94%, and a diagnostic specificity of over 99.9%.

 Is it possible to get a false negative result?

-- insufficient viral load present in the nasal / throat areas when sample collection occurred
+- insufficient viral load present in the nasal areas when sample collection occurred

 It is therefore vital that the sample collection is carried out in line with our instructions contained within the kit and the most appropriate lateral flow devices are used.